When Deep Learning Meets Polyhedral Theory: A Survey: Optimizing Over a Trained Neural Network

 Finally, applications for optimization over neural networks arise in machine learning applications.
 MILP formulations can be used to compress neural networks \citep{serra2020lossless,serra2021compression,elaraby2020importance}, which consequently result in more tractable surrogate models \citep{kody2022modeling}.
 The main idea is to use MILP to identify \textit{stable} nodes, i.e., nodes that are always on or off over an input domain, which can then be algebraically eliminated.
 Optimization has also been employed in techniques for feature selection, based on identifying strongest input nodes \citep{sildir2022mixed,zhao2023model}.
 In the context of Bayesian optimization, \cite{volpp2020meta} use reinforcement learning to meta-learn acquisition functions parameterized as neural networks; selecting ensuing query points then requires optimization over the trained acquisition function.
 Later work modeled both the acquisition function and feasible region in black-box optimization as neural networks \citep{papalexopoulos22constrained}.
 In that work, exploration and exploitation are balanced via Thompson sampling and training multiple neural networks from a random parameter initialization.
+Another application is the generation of counterfactual explanations for the neural network~\citep{kanamori2021counterfactual}.

 \paragraph{A word of caution} Standard supervised learning algorithms aim to learn a function which fits the underlying function according to some distribution under which the data is generated.
 However, optimizing a function corresponds to evaluating it at a single point.
-This means that you may end up with a model that well-approximates the underlying function in distribution, but for which the pointwise minimizer is a poor approximation of the true function.
-This phenomena is referred to as the ``Optimizer's curse'' \citep{smith2006}.
+This means that we may end up with a model that well-approximates the underlying function in distribution, but for which the pointwise minimizer is a poor approximation of the true function.
+This phenomenon is referred to as the ``Optimizer's curse'' \citep{smith2006}.